cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CENTRE EXPERTISE SWOT-EN.md

 # Project implementation

 The project objectives are as follows:
-* Provision of an environment for Calibration/Validation of SWOT algorithms
+* Provision of a calibration/validation environment of SWOT algorithms
 * Development and provision of interfacing tools for access to SWOT data
-* Development and provision of replay and test tools for treatments
+* Development and provision of rejects and testing tools for treatments
-* CHRONOS SWOT processing orchestrator to facilitate the launch of on-demand processing
+* Treatment orchestrator Treatment Chronos Swot to facilitate the launch of on -demand treatments

 The processes for carrying out the project are:
-* V cycle
+* V -cycle
 * Development in iterations with regular presentations to end users
-* Continuous development/integration platform at CNES accessible to end users
+* Development platform/continuous integration at the CNES accessible to end users

 # Technical characteristics